nicklafferty/craftycody/content/crafts/diy-wood-tray.md

 Once the holes were made, I sanded the whole thing and cleaned up the dust.
 Then, I put my stain on.
 I wanted my handles to be a little extra, so I spray-painted them gold- this is a completely optional step.
 In hindsight, I might have left them black so they would pop more, but I like how it turned out anyway.

 Once everything was dry, I screwed the handles on and it was done!
 I always leave stained wood outside for about a day so it can air out.
-Just make sure there's no rain in the forecast.
+Just make sure there's no rain in the forecast!